-As time passes, the minute hand on your Rolex Turn-O-Graph will continue to move in the clockwise direction.
+As time passes, the minute hand on this model will continue to move in the clockwise direction.
 To measure how much time has passed since the beginning of the event, all you need to do is reference the current position of the minute hand in relation to the 60-minute scale on the bezel.

 4. Record your time

 Since you cannot stop the hands-on your Rolex Turn-O-Graph like you would with a chronograph watch, it is important that you record the value once you are done timing the event (if you think you might need to reference that number in the future).
 Should you forget to record the time and then look down at your watch ten minutes later, the total amount of elapsed time will show then minutes more than the actual duration of the event.